 Today, our notions of what is commercially considered caviar have expanded slightly, and the price range has expanded to match; nevertheless, the world of caviar is a complicated one, and there’s some necessary terminology and categorization to consider when preparing to take the plunge.
 First off, while the range of roe treated like caviar has expanded over the years, true caviar is still sourced exclusively from sturgeon.
 There are four different species of sturgeon, though overfishing means you can only buy caviar from three of them: The Beluga, the Osetra, the Sevruga, and the Sterlet.
 Sterlet caviar was once prized above all others for its pale, golden color and subtle flavor, but massive overfishing has driven the Sterlet nearly to extinction, resulting in a flat-out ban on Sterlet fishing.
 Beluga, the second highest prized sturgeon, is unfortunately well on its way to joining the Sterlet as a seriously endangered species, which has led to Beluga caviar no longer being available outside of Russia, and what is available is Expensive with a capital “E”.
 Osetra swims into third place and is known for having an almost nutty flavor, while Sevruga is in fourth with the smallest eggs and a tendency towards a stronger, saltier flavor.

 Beyond true caviar, there is a multitude of high-quality fish roe on the market, much of which is far less expensive than their pricier counterparts.
 The first such high-quality roe is lumpfish caviar, which first came into fashion due to the overfishing of sturgeon populations in the early 1900’s and is considered a delicious and inexpensive alternative.
-In the U.S., whitefish and paddlefish caviar are also popular – the whitefish produces small, golden roe with a clean flavor that lends itself to cooking, while the paddlefish produces gray to brown roe with a distinct earthiness.
-Salmon roe are the small, orange eggs that often top sushi, and while their appearance may be pretty far from the typical sturgeon caviar we’re used to, they are actually fairly close in flavor to high quality sturgeon roe and make a fantastic substitute.
+In the U.S., whitefish and paddlefish caviar are also popular.
+The whitefish produces small, golden roe with a clean flavor that lends itself to cooking, while the paddlefish produces gray to brown roe with a distinct earthiness.
+Flying Fish roe are the small, orange eggs that often top sushi, and while their appearance may be pretty far from the typical sturgeon caviar we’re used to, they are actually fairly close in flavor to high quality sturgeon roe and make a fantastic substitute.
 With so many options, it’s easy to find a caviar that suits your tastes and budget.

 Though choosing what kind of fish roe you want is important, it’s not the only piece of information you need to know.
 Caviar is graded on a scale that takes into account the roe beads’ size, flavor, texture, color, and finish; unfortunately, this practice is hardly standard, so trying to compare grade categories across brands can be difficult.
 Fortunately, though each brand may call their grades different names, they tend to follow a similar breakdown: